Charles Schwab vs XTB 2026

 | Tier-4 Licenses | 0 | 2 |

-Charles Schwab has no minimum deposit and lets you trade forex through the Schwab One account on thinkorswim.
-All trades settle in U.S. dollars, and the smallest trade size is 10,000 units (about $500 margin at 20:1 leverage).
-Costs come from the spread, and overnight financing is easy to estimate with an in-platform calculator.
-If you use the Schwab Global account to trade in local currencies, currency conversion fees typically range from 0.2% to 1% depending on your balance.
+Charles Schwab has no minimum deposit for its main brokerage accounts and lets you trade forex through the Schwab One account on thinkorswim.
+Trades settle in U.S. dollars, and the smallest trade size is 10,000 units (about $500 minimum margin at 20:1 leverage).
+Schwab doesn’t charge forex commissions; you pay the spread (EUR/USD averaged 1.35 pips).
+If you want to place trades directly in foreign currencies via Schwab One you must call by phone, though the Schwab Global account supports 12 international markets in local currencies with currency conversion fees of about 0.2%–1% depending on balance.
+Overnight financing costs are visible in-platform via a calculator.

 | Feature |